hesa/licomp/docs/cli-guide.md

-`0` - compatible, i.e. inbound license can be used with outbound license `2` - incompatible, i.e. inbound license can not be used with outbound license `3` - depends, i.e. whether inbound license can be used with outbound license needs to be determined by a lawyer `4` - unknown, i.e. wheter inbound license can not be used with outbound license is unknown `5` - unsupported, i.e. one (or both) of the licenses are not supported `10` - internal, an internal error occured
+`0` - compatible, i.e. inbound license can be used with outbound license `2` - incompatible, i.e. inbound license can not be used with outbound license `3` - depends, i.e. whether inbound license can be used with outbound license needs to be determined by a lawyer `4` - unknown, i.e. whether inbound license can not be used with outbound license is unknown `5` - unsupported, i.e. one (or both) of the licenses are not supported `10` - internal, an internal error occurred

 ## supported-licenses